GianfrancoBrescia/NoteApp/README.md

 # NoteApp

-This standalone project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3 and it has the purpose of manage users and notes inserted by these users.
+This standalone project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3 and it has the purpose of manage users and notes inserted by these users calling API Rest of microservice [MSNote](https://github.com/GianfrancoBrescia/MSNote).

 ## Build